 11. LEND A HELPING HAND: Assisting an elderly woman to cross the street, helping a woman with her groceries, helping an elderly man struggling up the curb.
 These are all examples of kindness I've observed and/or performed.
 It's very easy to think about others when you open your mind to the world around you.
 Focus a day or a week on others.
 We often get very busy with ourselves that we don't take in where we are needed.
 Be aware of those around you.
 Lend a hand whenever you can.
 Don't ask, just DO!
 Be exhausted from kindness.

 12. HELP THE HOMELESS: Some call them Blessing Bags others Care Packages.
 Whatever name you choose, they are needed.
-First heard of this idea through a friend who located it on the internet a few years ago.
+First heard of this idea through a friend who located it on the internet several years ago.
 Sorry I can't credit the person who came up with the idea but it's great!
 If you're not comfortable with offering money to the homeless, consider a bag with some essential body products and treats.
 Grab a large Ziploc bag and place things like a bar of soap, granola bars, toothpaste, toothbrush, band aids, deodorant, bottle water, packages of crackers. and other snacks.
 Get creative.
 Get kind.
 Make a difference.
 Travel size products are great and affordable.

-13. SEASONS GREETINGS: This challenge comes from my soon-to-be 8 year old son.
+13. SEASONS GREETINGS: This challenge comes from my then 7 year old son.
 He came up with the name too.
 Pretty clever and thoughtful.
 He makes me proud.
 He would like everyone to say either Hi or Hello to everyone you see for one entire day.
 I like it!
 Can we do it?
 Let's try.
 Get it, Seasons Greetings?
 First day of Spring. :) He is a sparkle in my eye for sure.

 14. KINDNESS WITH KISSES: To honor one of my all time favorite treats and to spread kindness, your mission is to purchase a bag of Hershey kisses and leave one in random places until they are all gone.
 Leave them places in your home for loved ones to find.
 Leave them on the desks of co-workers.
 Visiting a friend or relative?
 Leave one for them to discover later.
 Give one to the grocery store clerk.
 Get creative and imagine the impact a little piece of chocolate wrapped in foil!
 We would love to see and share pictures of the places you leave them.
 Send them to firstname.lastname@example.org